Skip to content

 Field has a pleasant content-loading scrolling experience with text, images and enough white space to make everything pop up more.

-We like that the header, the footer and the base of this simple website use the same background, which adds up to the cleanliness of the design.
-But the hamburger menu icon in the header opens a full-screen overlay with a dark background.
+We appreciate that the header, footer, and base of this simple website share the same background, which contributes to the design’s overall cleanliness.
+However, the hamburger menu icon in the header opens a full-screen overlay with a dark background.

 Note: One way to simplify the website layout is to maintain the same background color across all sections (including the header and footer).